Home

 1. The Random Forest model is difficult to interpret.

-2. It tends to return erratic predictions for observations out of range of training data.
-For example, the training data contains two variable x and y.
-The range of x variable is 30 to 70.
-If the test data has x = 200, random forest would give an unreliable prediction.
+2. It tends to return erratic predictions for observations out of the range of training data.
+For example, if the training data contains a variable x ranging from 30 to 70, and the test data has x = 200, random forest would give an unreliable prediction.

-3. It can take longer than expected time to computer a large number of trees.
+3. It can take longer than expected to compute a large number of trees.

 Solving a Problem (Parameter Tuning)

-Let’s take a data set to compare the performance of bagging and random forest algorithms.
-Along the way, I’ll also explain important parameters used for parameter tuning.
-In R, we’ll use MLR and data.table package to do this analysis.
+Let's take a dataset to compare the performance of bagging and random forest algorithms.
+Along the way, I'll also explain important parameters used for parameter tuning.
+In R, we'll use MLR and data.table packages to do this analysis.

 I've taken the Adult dataset from the UCI machine learning repository.
 You can download the data from here.